toolleeo/cli-apps/README.md

 * [nvitop](https://github.com/XuehaiPan/nvitop) - An interactive NVIDIA-GPU process viewer and beyond, the one-stop solution for GPU process management.
 * [PCtrl](https://github.com/MohamedSherifNoureldin/PCtrl) - Robust, featureful, easy-to-use and powerful process manager.
 * [procs](https://github.com/dalance/procs) - A modern replacement for ps written in Rust.
+* [s-tui](https://github.com/amanusk/s-tui) - Stress-Terminal UI, s-tui, monitors CPU temperature, frequency, power and utilization in a graphical way from the terminal.
 * [tiptop](https://github.com/nschloe/tiptop) - A command-line system monitoring tool in the spirit of top, written in Python.
 It displays various interesting system stats and graphs them.
 Works on all operating systems.
 * [top](https://gitlab.com/procps-ng/procps) - The classical Unix utility that provides a rolling display of top cpu using processes.
 * [ttop](https://github.com/inv2004/ttop) - top-like system monitoring tool with TUI, historical data service and triggers.